Want to learn about the law?

 Larry caught a glimpse of the knife and quickly backed away.

-Amina’s eyes widened.
+Kayla’s eyes widened.
 “I don’t know…” she said slowly.
 “Isn’t that—like—not allowed?”

-Amina paused.
+Kayla paused.

-Ben gave her a half-smile.
+Jason gave her a half-smile.
 “Everyone says you’re really cool.”

-Amina blushed, then slipped the pocketknife into the front pocket of her backpack.
+Kayla blushed, then slipped the pocketknife into the front pocket of her backpack.

 A few minutes later, she was in class.